xJessicaCamargo/1-Imers-o---Dados-exerc-cios-/README.md

 - 👋 Hi, I’m @xJessicaCamargo
 - 👀 I’m interested in ...
-Learning and a start to new job of technology of information
+Learning about Data Science
 - 🌱 I’m currently learning ...
 Python and basic JavaScript
 - 💞️ I’m looking to collaborate on ...
 Discouvering...
 - 📫 How to reach me ... https://www.linkedin.com/in/jessica-camargo-272a80142/